SimonDedman/gbm.auto/README.md

 Also see each script's Details section in the manual pages, as these frequently contain tips or common bugfixes.

+I strongly recommend that you download papers 1 to 5 (or just the doctoral thesis) on http://www.simondedman.com, with emphasis on P4 (the guide) and P1 (statistical background).
+Elith et al 2008 (http://refhub.elsevier.com/S0304-3800(15)00207-0/sbref0085) is also strongly recommended.

 ***

 ### gbm.auto.R: Automated Boosted Regression Tree modelling and mapping suite